Route 2 Traffic Study

 Harbourside’s Role

-The growth that was anticipated over the next 15 years in the Town of Conception Bay South, the Town of Paradise, the City of Mount Pearl and the City of St. John’s was expected to have significant implications on the NLDTW transportation infrastructure in the study area.
+The growth that was anticipated over the next fifteen (15) years in the Town of Conception Bay South, the Town of Paradise, the City of Mount Pearl and the City of St. John’s was expected to have significant implications on the NLDTW transportation infrastructure in the study area.
 Without any improvements in place, the vast majority of Route 1 and Route 2 freeway segments in the study area would become heavily congested during both the AM and PM peak hours.
-HTC recommended improvement plans for both horizon timeframes.
+Harbourside Transportation recommended improvement plans for both horizon timeframes.
 HTC also recommended that the NLDTW look at Transportation Demand Management (TDM) strategies to effectively reduce the anticipated traffic volumes to more manageable levels.

 Previous